ESOP Litigation Information

 An Employee Stock Ownership Plan (ESOP) is a tax-qualified defined contribution employee benefit plan intended to invest primarily in the stock of the ESOP participant’s employer.
 Both private and public companies offer ESOPs.
 A federal law called ERISA, or the Employee Retirement Income Security Act of 1974, regulates ESOPs.
 Keller Rohrback is a nationally known leader in all types of ERISA litigation, and in particular has extensive experience and has achieved significant success for our ESOP clients.
 Our ESOP attorneys are currently representing participants, beneficiaries and fiduciaries of both private and public company ESOPs.

-If you are a participant, beneficiary or fiduciary of a private company that is wholly or partly ESOP-owned, and you have questions about your rights or concerns or complaints about how your ESOP, please contact any of our ESOP lawyers at 800.776.6044 or .
+If you are a participant, beneficiary or fiduciary of a private company that is wholly or partly ESOP-owned, and you have questions about your rights or concerns or complaints about how your ESOP, please contact any of our ESOP lawyers at 800.776.6044 or email@example.com.

 Private Company ESOP Litigation